Obstetrics and Gynecology: Frequently Asked Patient Safety Questions

 ACOG has not defined “immediately available” in this context, but it addresses facility capability with points that include:

-• “Facilities must have the ability to begin emergency cesarean delivery within a time interval that best considers maternal and fetal risks and benefits with the provision of emergency care.”
+- “Facilities must have the ability to begin emergency cesarean delivery within a time interval that best considers maternal and fetal risks and benefits with the provision of emergency care.”

-The provider’s responsibility includes a complete discussion during the prenatal period of the benefits and risks of both vaginal and C-section deliveries.
+The practitioner’s responsibility includes a complete discussion during the prenatal period of the benefits and risks of both vaginal and C-section deliveries.
 According to ACOG, “In the absence of maternal or fetal indications for cesarean delivery, a plan for vaginal delivery is safe and appropriate and should be recommended.
-After exploring the reasons behind the patient’s request and discussing the risks and benefits, if a patient decides to pursue cesarean delivery on maternal request, the following is recommended: in the absence of other indications for early delivery, cesarean delivery on maternal request should not be performed before a gestational age of 39 weeks; and given the high repeat cesarean delivery rate, patients should be informed that the risks of placenta previa, placenta accreta spectrum, and gravid hysterectomy increase with each subsequent cesarean delivery.”3 Document the rationale for the plan of care.
+After exploring the reasons behind the patient’s request and discussing the risks and benefits, if a patient decides to pursue cesarean delivery on maternal request, the following is recommended: In the absence of other indications for early delivery, cesarean delivery on maternal request should not be performed before a gestational age of 39 weeks; and given the high repeat cesarean delivery rate, patients should be informed that the risks of placenta previa, placenta accreta spectrum, and gravid hysterectomy increase with each subsequent cesarean delivery.”3 Document the patient discussion and your rationale for the plan of care.

 Yes.
 Obtain the patient’s written consent for any drug used in a manner not approved by the FDA, i.e., for a condition, in a dose, or by a route not listed on the label.
 Explain general information to the patient, including the manufacturer’s warnings, along with any ACOG affirmations regarding the drug’s safety and effectiveness.
 Address all patient questions and concerns.
 See our article, “Off-Label Use: Patient Safety Implications,” and our sample form, “Off-Label Use of Prescription Drug.”

+For questions related to reproductive health, see our Reproductive Healthcare: Post-Roe Resource Center.
 For additional assistance, contact the Department of Patient Safety and Risk Management at (800) 421-2368 or patientsafety@thedoctors.com.

 References